lekhovitsky/SP-500-Charts/README.md

 # S&P 500 Charts
 Final project for a graduate "Data Visualization" course at Ukrainian Catholic University.

-The project consists of three pretty interactive visualizations of S&P 500 stocks and sectors performance made with `plotly`.
+The project consists of three pretty interactive visualizations of S&P 500 stocks and sectors performance during 2019 made with `plotly`.

 GitHub doesn't allow rendering large HTML files, so you can take a look at the results at these links:
 * [Figure 1: Stock-vs-Sector-vs-Market performance](https://htmlpreview.github.io/?https://github.com/lekhovitsky/SP-500-Charts/blob/master/figures/fig1.html)